 Halong Bay On-Board Lunch

-While we swam and explored, the crew had been busy preparing lunch – which turned out to be an even more impressive spread than we had on the large junk boat!
+While we swam and explored, the crew had been busy preparing lunch – which turned out to be an even more impressive spread than we had on the large boat!
 Whole grilled fish, stuffed crab, spring rolls, salad, chicken, prawns and other unknown dishes covered our table leaving hardly any room for our plates and completely filling our stomachs.
 It was incredible how they managed to create such a feast on board the small boat.

 Halong Bay Kayak Tour

 Soon we arrived at our kayaking spot and moved together as a group, with Gam guiding us.
-We easily paddled past the giant sea mountains through a series of bat-filled and hidden caves that led into small, secluded lakes, exploring Halong Bay in a way I never imagined.
+We easily paddled past the giant sea mountains through a series of hidden caves that led into small, secluded lakes, exploring Halong Bay in a way I never imagined.

 Surrounded by towering limestone cliffs, we seemed to be cut off from the rest of the world.
 Our only other company were the giant jelly fish that swam by.
 Monkeys inhabit the islands, but we weren’t lucky enough to see any.

-Back at the boat, we were back in the water for one last relaxing float with the karsts overhead looking down on us.
+Returning to the boat, we were back in the water for one last relaxing float with the karsts overhead looking down on us.
 On the hour-long ride back to our junk boat, we lounged on the bow and chatted with Gam.
 So open and sincere, she told us about her life in Vietnam.

 Insight To Local Halong Bay Life